-Figure 15 shows safety belt use levels by county for the last four annual statewide surveys.
-The rates presented in the graph are for the current survey year (2021).
-It is important to note that the statewide survey design is not intended to provide official county safety belt use rates but rather a single, statewide safety belt use rate.
-However, conducting the annual survey in the same way each year (same times, same sites, same observer) enables the examination of trends in usage per county.
-The 2021 results indicate that four counties measured or equaled highest-to-date usage rates for the past four survey years.
-They were Alachua, Seminole, Broward, and Collier counties.
-Duval and Miami-Dade counties measured the lowest rates since before the 2017 resample of sites.
+Figure 15 shows safety belt use levels by county for the last five annual statewide surveys.
+The rates displayed in the graph are for the current survey year (2023).
+It is important to note that the statewide survey design is not intended to provide official county rates but rather a single, statewide safety belt use rate.
+However, conducting the annual survey in the same way each year enables the examination of trends in usage per county.
+Note that the site locations changed in 2022 (for the 2018-2021 surveys, sites remained the same) so this adds some disruption.
+The 2023 results indicate that two counties measured highest-to-date usage rates for the past five survey years (Collier and Hillsborough), and two counties measured their lowest rates (Alachua and Duval).
+Ten out of the fifteen counties yielded year-to-year usage increases (Collier, Escambia, Hillsborough, Lee, Miami-Dade, Orange, Palm Beach, Pasco, St. Johns, and Volusia).

 Figure 15.
-Trend in Safety Belt Use Rate by County: 2017-2021
+Trend in Safety Belt Use Rate by County: 2018-2023